top of page

-- Meredith Nicklas
+Meredith Nicklas

-- 3 min read
+• 3 min read

+You only get one chance to make a strong impression.
+It’s not just about the story you tell; it’s about the story your numbers tell.
 Founders often obsess over slides, design, and narrative.
-But seasoned investors scan your pitch deck for inconsistencies, gaps, or signals that the business isn’t financially sound.
+However, seasoned investors scan your pitch deck for inconsistencies, gaps, or signals that the business isn’t financially sound.

-The red flags?
-They don’t always get called out.
-But they do get remembered.
-And they’ll quietly kill your raise.
+The red flags don’t always get called out, but they do get remembered.
+They can quietly kill your raise.
+This is where a CFO, especially a fractional CFO, becomes invaluable.

 Let’s walk through the common red flags and how a CFO helps you fix them: